 Particulate matter

-The main technology in use is electrostatic precipitation (EP); however fabric filters (FF) are also used.
+The main technology in use is electrostatic precipitation (EP); however, fabric filters (FF) are also used.
 Removal of particulate also reduces emissions of most heavy metals as these are mainly in the particulate phase.
 Both modern EP and FF can represent Best Available Techniques (BAT), but note that EP performance can vary widely between older and modern equipment.
 FGD can also be an effective PM abatement device; DSI and SDA systems often incorporate FF for sorbent and PM removal, Wet scrubbing systems can also achieve BAT achievable emission levels for PM.
 Multicyclone devices can be found on smaller, older combustion units or as an initial treatment stage.

 Methods